Northern Limit Line (film): Plot

 Over the coming month, North Korea's Korean People's Navy repeatedly enters South Korean waters to reconnoitre and survey the ROK Navy's patrolling tactics and defensive measures.
 The South Korean Ministry of Defense is notified about North's strategy but is again ordered by the Blue House to not engage first.
 South Korea also receives intelligence reports that an attack is forthcoming, but does not change the rules of engagement to counter the looming threat despite the repeated requests of PKM 357s commander, Lieutenant Commander Yoon Young-ha.

 On 29 June 2002, the second Battle of Yeonpyeong commences with a surprise attack on PKM 357 by a North Korean patrol vessel.
-The ensuing battle severely cripples both ships before reinforcements from the South arrives and forces the North's patrol vessel to retreat.
+The ensuing battle severely cripples both ships before reinforcements from the South arrive and force the North's patrol vessel to retreat.
 19 wounded and 4 deaths are confirmed before PKM 357 sinks due to uncontrollable fires.
 Naval divers eventually find the helmsman's body in the sunken vessel.

 83 days later, Park Dong-hyuk succumbs to his wounds, becoming the final casualty of the battle.
 The movie ends with the real life surviving crew members reminiscing about their colleagues with photos of those who perished.